arvindmorwal/node-petclinic-rest/readme.md

 - This application requires a local mongodb server running at localhost:27017
 - This application will run on port 5000
   ( make sure its not already in use or change the port number from app.js)
-- This application was test with node version v10.9.0
+- This application was tested with node version v10.9.0

 ### Steps: